MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-22-connecting-to-on-premise-backends-with-bluemix-secure-gateway-service.md

 ---
-title: Connecting securely from MobileFirst Foundation on Bluemix to on-premises systems using Secure Gateway service
+title: Connecting Securely from MobileFirst Foundation on Bluemix to on-premises systems using the Secure Gateway service
-date: 2016-08-20
+date: 2016-08-22
 tags:
 - Bluemix
 - Mobile_Foundation